Reviews You Can Rely On

 The sub-market of robot vacuums is a relatively new development in the wider world of more traditional vacuums, but after more than a decade, they've evolved quickly.
 They're inherently tech-heavy and have required a ton of iteration to get to where they are today, giving us many choices that can help keep our floors clean.

 The short answer is, unfortunately, no. They still struggle with high pile carpet, tight spaces, and can't vacuum stairs.
 Robot vacuums are comparatively small products that inherently lack the same cleaning, lifting, and suction power as their larger counterparts.
 Think of them more as a way to keep the dust and hair that accumulates with daily life under control, between the deeper cleans of your primary cleaning device.
-They're complimentary, not a full replacement.
+They're complementary, not a full replacement.

 The big draw of a robot vacuum is that it can clean your home with minimal effort from you, and more often than you'd probably haul out a bulky upright or canister vacuum.
 Most models can learn your home's layout and let you set schedules or no-go zones through an app.
 Still, you'll need to do some prep, like picking up stray socks or cords and emptying the dustbin.
 Higher-end models offer features like object recognition and self-emptying docks, but those come at a premium.
 It really comes down to how much work you want to do versus how much you're willing to pay to have the robot do it for you.

 The other main consideration is the type of flooring in your home or business.
 Some models perform better on carpets, while others excel on hard surfaces.
 Some models have mopping accessories, and most bog down on thick, shaggy rugs.
-Pet hair is a principal concern in many homes, but only a few models do an effective job of removing it without clogging or tangling.

 Conclusion